 Step 3Move to California category or review pagesUse operator-facing routes only after the state-context question is settled and the page type matches the job.

-Step 4Verify current operator terms and official-source updatesBonus amounts, payout timing, app support, and live conditions are volatile claims that still need current verification.
+Step 4Verify current operator terms and official-source updatesBonus amounts, payout timing, app support, and live conditions are volatile claims that still need fresh checks.

 Official California and consumer-protection sources